-A general estimate of miscarriage risk by week is as follows:
+A general estimate of miscarriage risk by week is as follows.

 Will I experience a pregnancy loss?

-The effects of lifestyle issues, such as smoking or a sedentary lifestyle, can also accumulate with age, worsening underlying health issues and further increasing the risk of a pregnancy loss.
+However, it is essential to note that these are average figures and do not take any other factors into account.
+The effects of lifestyle issues, such as smoking or having a sedentary lifestyle, can also accumulate with age.
+This may worsen underlying health issues and further increase the chance of pregnancy loss.

-Some risk factors for a miscarriage include:
+Some risk factors for pregnancy loss include:

 Most of the time, the earliest sign of a miscarriage is bleeding.
 However, not all bleeding is due to a pregnancy loss.